 While we talk about the Most Responsible Health Practitioner writing the GCD order – what does that mean?

 Patients may see multiple physicians and Nurse Practitioners in the health care system, especially if they have health concerns needing specialist care.
-If that specialist is the one with the most accurate understanding of the diagnosis, treatments and potential outcomes or prognosis of the patient, then they are the most appropriate person to summarize the conversations amongst the patient by and the care team, and write the order.
+If that specialist is the one with the most accurate understanding of the diagnosis, treatments and potential outcomes or prognosis of the patient, then they are the most appropriate person to summarize the conversations amongst the patient and the care team and write the order.

 Determining and writing a GCD Order is a cooperative activity involving the patient and whichever care providers are best placed to undertake these conversations.
 Often, the family physician is that care provider.
 As new information is understood from specialist consultants participating in the patient’s care, alterations to the Order may be required, and can be written by the consultant or the family physician